varshith15/ins/report/report.md

 - The node is first initialized and all the checks related to cluster are done and database is created.
 - There are three main threads running parallelly
   1. CommitIndexObserve() - Applies the unapplied but committed log indices.
   2. ReplicateLog() - Sends sync calls asking follower nodes to append log entries.
-Each follower has a separate thread running.
+For each follower a separate thread is run.
   3. BroadcastHeartbeat() - Broadcasts heartbeat to the followers to check if they are alive.

 - The leader sends an empty append entries request which calls back to HeartbeatCallback where it checks if majority of followers respond.
 If not its transferred to follower.